nathancarter/manual-nb-grader/to-do-list.md

 Implement a delete-this-file button (with an Are you sure? prompt, and a keyboard shortcut).

-Keyboard shortcuts

- * Add a hamburger menu item for showing the list of keyboard shortcuts.
- * Add hover text to all buttons and menu items that includes a short phrase plus the corresponding keyboard shortcut.
- * Change all the top buttons to have no text, just icons.

 Maybe let users also edit any markdown cell?